hubertrybka/admet-xspec/README.md

 ## Training

 Before working with this repository, please take a look at [gin-config docs](https://github.com/google/gin-config).
-All of the configuration in this project is done exclusively with this package.
+All configuration in this repository is handled exclusively with gin-config.

 ### Workflow